yashwp/meals_app/README.md

-# Meals App - FLutter
+# Meals App - Flutter

 A new Flutter project.